-Once the regulations under the RPAA are adopted and in force, new rules will apply to any retail payment activity that is performed by a PSP with a place of business in Canada, as well as any retail payment activity performed for an end user (such as a consumer) in Canada by a PSP that does not have a place of business in Canada but directs retail payment activities to individuals and entities in Canada.
+Amendments to the RPAA created new regulations (under the RPAA) that apply to any retail payment activity that is performed by a PSP with a place of business in Canada as well as to any retail payment activity performed for an end user (such as a consumer) in Canada by a PSP that does not have a place of business in Canada but directs retail payment activities to individuals and entities in Canada.
+Persons or entities engaged in retail payment activities are required to register with the Bank of Canada and may benefit from a transition period ending on September 7, 2025.